wbagais/ImageClassification/README.md

 - <b>Predict image classification based on the pre-trained model: </b> We used VGG16 and VGG19, and based on the testing, VGG16 is a better model.
 - <b>Edit the pre-trained model to predict images based on the nine classifications in the images folder: </b> Also, the VGG16 performs better in the edited version.

+### Authors:
+- Wejdan Bagais
+- Haotian Zheng
+- Padmini
-### Authors: Wejdan Bagais, Haotian Zheng, Padmini, Samapriya Dandibhotla
+- Samapriya Dandibhotla